 Rotterdam at a Glance - 9 Places to See!

 Rotterdam has so much to offer!
 Here are 9 stops I recommend.
 Walk through the city to find each of these sites, or shorten the distance by biking or using public transit.
-If you enjoy this free guide, please save, share, tip or review!
+If you enjoy this free guide, please save it, share it, leave a tip, or write a review!
 Follow me and be the first to know when I create new guides.
 Thanks!

 Fascinating Architecture